Early Education and Support Division

 The purpose of this Management Bulletin is to clarify enrollment priority for siblings from families who have been certified by a child care and development contractor.

 In 2005, legislation was enacted that required each county to design, maintain, and administer a countywide centralized eligibility list (CEL).
 California Education Code (EC), Section 8227(e) requires that all child development contractors, with specific exceptions (campus and migrant child care and development programs pursuant to EC sections 66060 and 8230 and programs serving severely handicapped children pursuant to EC Section 8250), participate and use the CEL to fill vacancies and utilize funding in their child development programs.
 The development of county CELs ranked families according to the priorities in EC, Section 8263, with first priority being given to children receiving protective services or at risk of abuse, neglect and exploitation, and all other eligible families ranked according to income.
-In addition, a “super-rank” or higher priority was added that provided the highest priority for enrollment to unserved siblings of eligible families who had one or more children enrolled in a Child Development Division (CDD) program.
-However, our research on admission priorities has found there is no legal authority to provide siblings with a priority to all CDD programs in a county over other eligible children.
+In addition, a “super-rank” or higher priority was added that provided the highest priority for enrollment to unserved siblings of eligible families who had one or more children enrolled in an Early Education and Support Division (EESD) program.
+However, our research on admission priorities has found there is no legal authority to provide siblings with a priority to all EESD programs in a county over other eligible children.

 EC Section 8263(b)(1)(A) reads in part, first priority shall be given to neglected or abused children who are recipients of child protective services, or children who are at risk of being neglected or abused, upon a written referral from a legal, medical, or social services agency.